delibre/data-bases-project/README.md

 ## Application Screenshots

-- Login screen, where you can login or create new account.
+- Login screen.
+Here client can login or create a new account.

 ![alt text](examples/1.jpg)